 \section{Conclusion}

-In this work, a NEGF based theory was proposed to analyze NFHT.
+In this work, an NEGF based theory was proposed to analyze NFHT.
 For the ease of analysis we take the first step to consider the scalar-potential-mediated NFHT of graphene in parallel-plate geometry.
 A Caroli formula for the heat transfer was derived from a scalar-potential-based heat flux inspired by our previous works on NFHT.

-The density-density correlation (self-energy of scalar potential) was derived within RPA without taking long wave approximation.
-By following LEA, we create a platform to compare our approach with the former works succeeded from Rytov's theory.
+The density-density correlation (self-energy of scalar potential) was derived within RPA without taking long-wave approximation.
+By following LEA, we create a platform to compare our approach with the former works that succeeded from Rytov's theory.

-We found, numerically, three notable features: (i) in $d\rightarrow 0$ limit flux ratio curves with all doping levels and temperature range selected converge to a limited range of values $\sim 10^{4}- 10^{5}$ within an order of magnitude variation. (ii) the existence of a highly doping-tunable region dubbed ``doping bubble" lying between that limit and $d \approx 100$ nm. (iii) Beyond 100 nm the curves all possess a $1/d^{\alpha}$ scaling ($\alpha \approx 2.2$) and the large variation of flux ratio as within 100 nm vanishes.
-The range 100 nm is close to and reminiscent of Vafek's ``thermal length" and Fermi wavelength\cite{Vafek_2006,G_mez_Santos_2009,Svetovoy_2011}.
+We found, numerically, three notable features: (i) in $d\rightarrow 0$ limit flux ratio curves with all doping levels and temperature range selected converge to a limited range of values $\sim 10^{4}- 10^{5}$ within an order of magnitude variation. (ii) the existence of a highly doping-tunable region dubbed ``doping bubble" lying between that limit and $d \approx 100$ nm. (iii) Beyond 100 nm the curves all possess a $1/d^{\alpha}$ scaling ($\alpha \approx 2.2$) and the large variation of flux ratio as within 100 nm vanishes. (i) and (ii) stand for the $d \rightarrow 0$ behavior that local conductivity theory cannot capture.
+In regard to (iii), the range 100 nm is close to and reminiscent of Vafek's ``thermal length" and Fermi wavelength \cite{Vafek_2006,G_mez_Santos_2009,Svetovoy_2011}.
 However due to finite temperature difference and different weights on temperature as well as doping level, direct attribution is invalid.
 Thus we deem it as an estimate scale correct within an order of magnitude.

 Since our NEGF approach marks the full quantum mechanical feature, with the ever-deepened exploration down to $< 10$ nm, characteristic result like doping bubble sitting within small plate-plate distance range $\sim 1 \angstrom - 100$ nm that we found in this work can be directly tested.
-The graphene's large modulation of flux with different doping levels down to nanoscale holds possibility for the future active nanothermal management.
+The graphene's large modulation of flux with different doping levels down to nanoscale holds possibility for future active nanothermal management.